ThemeAwesome/WP-Forge/README.md

 ====================
 WP-Forge is based off of the Twenty Twelve theme and is a combination of two powerful platforms.
 The first being WordPress, the leading open source blogging tool and content management system.
 The second being Foundation (v4.3.1), the most advanced responsive front-end framework.

+###WP-Forge Demo###
+You can see a demo of WP-Forge here: http://wpforge.themeawesome.com/ - The Viewport Resizer is available on the home page of the demo site.
+Simply click the button that states "Test WP-Forge Responsiveness" and the Viewport Resizer bar will appear at the top of the site allowing to test the theme against various device sizes.

 ###Built with the following tools###
 * [WordPress Theme Standards] (http://codex.wordpress.org/Theme_Development) - A list of standards that all themes should be coded with set forth by WordPress.
 * [WP-Test](http://wptest.io/) - An exhaustive set of test data that was developed over three years to measure the integioty of themes and plugins.
 Developed by [Michael Novotny](http://manovotny.com/)